img-0

 Nothing is ever 100% safe of course but safari guides are trained for safety and emergencies.
 Listen to the guides, keep your arms and legs inside the vehicle, don’t stand up or make other sudden movements.
 I’m not the bravest person in the world and I never felt unsafe or scared.

 We did both, and I loved both.
 But then, I wasn’t the one doing the driving.
-I’ll write more about this choice in a separate post, but if you have to opportunity: do both.
+Read more about this choice in my safari comparison post.
+If you have to opportunity: do both.

 Layers.
 As always, the answer is layers.
 Mornings and evenings can get cold, so bring a light jacket and maybe (gasp) a pair of those flattering zip-off trousers.
 Bring a hat, a scarf, sunglasses and sunscreen as well.
 And of course, don’t forget your binoculars and your camera.